AryanGupta99/Chatbot/data/kb/02_disk_storage_upgrade.md

 2. Look in Downloads, Documents, and Desktop folders
 3. Move or delete files you no longer need

-## Step 2: Check Disk Space After Cleanup
+## After Cleanup: Check Your Disk Space

 1. Open File Explorer
 2. Click on "This PC" or "My Computer"